CogPlatform/Notes/Raspberry-Pi-4-PTB.md

 more off;
 ```

-Run Octave from command-line via `octave --no-gui` and then `cd ~/Code/Psychtoolbox` and run `SetupPsychToolbox`.
+First, it is important to run Octave from command-line via `octave --no-gui` and then `cd ~/Code/Psychtoolbox` and run `SetupPsychToolbox`.
+Then you can use the GUI as normal...

 ## Problems

-Currently font enumeration is not working, and cannot use a 32bit buffer using `PsychImaging`.
 32-bit rendering was fixed in a recent PTB update, Mario says fonts work, the only thing broken ATM is HDMI audio.

 ## Interface to GPIO?